-My clients get at the unconscious thoughts underlying their behaviour by doing one guided deep dive, using my 180 Degree Regression Process™.
+My clients get at the unconscious thoughts underlying their behaviour by doing one guided in-depth exploration, using my 180 Degree Regression Process™.
 Then we develop a personal Prompt that not only matches these sponsoring thoughts but also reverses them.
 Used over time the prompt eliminates the unwanted behaviour permanently.

 What is your own personal business story?
 What did you do before you became a time management coach?